Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 • Always current features

-4. Hybrid approach is valid
+• Hybrid approach is valid

-• Desktop for complex work
+• Desktop for professional work and collaboration

-• Web for collaboration and mobile
+• Web as backup for mobile and quick access

 • Use right tool for right task